 The planned expat levy in Saudi Arabia will have an impact on the private sector.

 It was announced earlier this year, starting in July, the government of Saudi would start collecting a 100 riyal fee for every expat’s dependent, with plans to increase this fee moderately to 400 riyals until 2020.
-Although, it has not been determined who will undertake the responsibility of this fee – employer or employee.

 In the near future, the fee will apply to all private sector companies, even if their expats do not exceed the number of local employees.

 The fees on expats and dependents are expected to generate 65 billion riyals for the kingdom by 2020.

 For support contact Proven on +966 11 411 1127 or firstname.lastname@example.org.